Workers' compensation

 When making a claim:

-- Notify your employer about the work-related injury or illness as soon as possible.
+- Tell your employer about the work-related injury or illness as soon as possible.

-- Fill in a claim form for your workers' compensation scheme.
-You can either do this by filling out a paper workers' compensation claim form or online.
+- Submit a claim to your workers' compensation scheme.
+You can do this by filling out a paper copy of the ‘workers' compensation claim' form or by completing one online.
 Some schemes allow you to claim by telephone.

-- In some cases, you many need to attend another medical appointment with a doctor chosen by your employer or insurer.
-This is to provide further evidence that your injury or illness is work-related and what treatment is required.
+- In some cases, you may need another medical appointment with a doctor chosen by your employer or insurer.
+At this appointment you can provide more evidence that your injury or illness is work-related and learn what treatment is required.

 Workers' compensation payments depend on your state and territory.
 You may be paid by: